 Pre-Calculus 12 is a rigorous math course designed to encourage problem solving, communication of mathematical ideas and the use of mathematics in modeling real-world scenarios.
 It aims to expose students to the underlying ideas such as patterning, relationships and uncertainty that form the fabric of mathematical thought.
 There continues to be a focus on using technology as a tool to solve problems in new ways and preparing students for the highly technological environment of their future.
 Main topics covered in this course are transformations and graphs of functions, logarithms and their applications, advanced trigonometry, permutations and combinations.
-This course requires students to supply their own graphing calculator (TI-83 or TI-84).
+A graphing calculator is required for this course.
+The TI-84 Plus CE is the recommended model to purchase.